filecoin-project/lotus/documentation/en/cli-lotus.md

 ### lotus wallet IDaddr
 ```
 NAME:
-   lotus wallet IDaddr - Generate a non-interactive authentication token based on provided wallet address which can be used to establish identity
+   lotus wallet IDaddr - Generate a non-interactive authentication token based on provided wallet address which can be used to establish address-holder identity

 USAGE:
    lotus wallet IDaddr [command options] <public address of a wallet>